-- Attendance: Attendance will be monitored and graded through weekly discussions and quizzes. - o Discussions: For each thread, you should respond to the discussion question and also respond to two other classmates. - Your initial response must be at least 150 words. - Your responses to other posts must be at least 50 words. - Discussions are worth 10 points each (6 points for initial post, 2 points for each response). - o Quizzes: There are 16 Chapter Quizzes that must be taken in Brightspace, worth 10 points each. - Each student will answer 5 questions from the chapter, with each question worth 2 points. - The quizzes are not timed and questions will be randomized.
+- Attendance: Attendance will be monitored and graded through weekly discussions and quizzes. - Discussions: For each thread, you should respond to the discussion question and also respond to two other classmates. - Your initial response must be at least 150 words. - Your responses to other posts must be at least 50 words. - Discussions are worth 10 points each (6 points for initial post, 2 points for each response). - Quizzes: There are 16 Chapter Quizzes that must be taken in Brightspace, worth 10 points each. - Each student will answer 5 questions from the chapter, with each question worth 2 points. - The quizzes are not timed and questions will be randomized.
 Each quiz may be taken up to 3 times and the highest quiz grade will be recorded. - The lowest quiz score will be dropped. - Presentations: There will be six presentations.
 Students will present an introduction, informative, impromptu, persuasive, special occasion, and group presentation.
-Specific requirements are posted on Brightspace. - Note: Each student is permitted to make-up or redo one speech during the final exam week.
+Specific requirements are posted on Brightspace. - The persuasive presentation requires a live audience consisting of 5 people.
+The presentation can be completed in Zoom for a virtual live audience, if needed. - Each student is permitted to make-up or redo one speech during the final exam week.
 Make-up speeches will be graded and the higher grade will be applied.
-Any work required for the speech is due for the make-up speech.
-No self-assessment papers will be accepted for make-up speeches. - Self-Assessment Papers: After each major presentation, you must complete a self-reflection paper, evaluating your own presentation. - The paper should be typed, double-spaced, 11-12pt font, name on paper and proofread. - Self-assessment papers are due after completing the Introduction speech, Informative and Persuasive speech, stating three things you did well during the speech and three things you need to improve in essay format. - o The fourth self-assessment is due after the Special Occasion speech, explaining three things you learned in class this semester. - o Papers should be submitted in PDF or Word format on Brightspace. - Peer Evaluations: Students will view classmates' speeches and complete peer reviews, answering 5 questions about each speaker. - Peer evaluations will be completed on classmates' presentations for Informative and Persuasive speeches.
+Any work required for the speech is due for the make-up speech. - Self-Assessment Papers: After each major presentation, you must complete a self-reflection paper, evaluating your own presentation. - The paper should be typed, double-spaced, 11-12pt font, name on paper and proofread. - Self-assessment papers are due after completing the Introduction speech, Informative and Persuasive speech, stating three things you did well during the speech and three things you need to improve in essay format. - The fourth self-assessment is due after the Special Occasion speech, explaining three things you learned in class this semester. - Papers should be submitted in PDF or Word format on Brightspace. - Peer Evaluations: Students will view classmates' speeches and complete peer reviews, answering 5 questions about each speaker.

-- The evaluations will be given to the student evaluated, so please be constructive, yet helpful.
+- Peer evaluations will be completed on classmates' presentations for Informative and Persuasive speeches. - The evaluations will be given to the student evaluated, so please be constructive, yet helpful.
 Comments that are hurtful or inappropriate will not be given to the student and will be deducted from the critic's grade. - Grades will be divided as follows: